emilk/loguru/README.md

 * Print using printf-style formatting or streams.
 * Compile-time checked printf-formating (on supported compilers).
 * Assertion failures are marked with 'noreturn' for the benefit of the static analyzer and optimizer.
+* Verbosity levels
 * Log to any combination of file, stdout and stderr.
+* Support flexible multiple file outputs
+	* e.g. a logfile with just the latest run at low verbosity (high readability).
+	* e.g. a full logfile at highest verbosity which is appended to
 * Thread-safe.
 * Flushes output on each call so you won't miss anything even on hard crashes.
 * Prefixes each line with: